JuniorDevLife/JDL-node-starter/README.md

 * **Unit test is favored**: The tests have been written to test the functions and routes without the need of the database server.
 Integration tests has also been done but the unit test is favored.
 * **A pure backend project**: We have experienced that when a backend is developed clubbed with a frontend then in the future it becomes really difficult to scale.
 We would want to create a separate backend project that servers many websites and mobile apps.

-### We have also have an open source a complete todo website working with this backend project as a base: [Goto Repository](https://github.com/JuniorDEV-life/JDL-todo-example-monorepo)
 > In the above repository [**React.js Isomorphic Web Application Architecture**] we will learn and build a React web application for a blogging platform using this project as its API server.
 [Visit demo website](https://demo.react-app-architecture.afteracademy.com)

 ### 3RE Architecture: Router, RouteHandler, ResponseHandler, ErrorHandler